Los Angeles Criminal Defense Attorney

 Most of the decisions related to criminal defense are common sense.
 But the key is to have an attorney by your side that has successfully handled the type of case you are charged with, in the jurisdiction you will be appearing and who has the type of temperament and experience that will get you the result you deserve.
 It always shocks me when someone tells me that they hired there criminal defense attorney over the phone and never met them…what?!
 You must look your would-be attorney in the eyes and make your own judgment call.
 The decision you make will affect you the rest of you life.

-(10) How Can You Tell the Difference Between a Solid Criminal Defense Attorney and Others?
+A Major Difference Between a Solid Criminal Defense Attorney and Others

 As more and more people are going to the Internet to find an attorney, the question of which attorney is the real deal and which is not has got to be on their mind.
 Once you realize that all attorneys are not created equal and they can make any claims they want and it is not easy for you to tell who is real and who is not, it should become a serious concern.
 I am here to tell you that there are ways to tell who you are dealing with, if you take the time to investigate and you use your common sense.

 First, as you go through attorney websites - you will notice that many of them start citing law right off the bat.
 This is a tell tale sign that the attorney has nothing to do with his or her website and some web company has just filled in some information to make it look like the site has credibility.
 The truth is, just citing law in today’s day and age is silly.
 You can go on Google and type in any Penal Code in California and immediately get the law.
 On the other hand, if some law is cited on a website and actually explained by an attorney with examples and real life information that’s a different story.
 In my opinion, if law is just splashed on a site with no meaning behind it, I assume that attorney is just as sloppy and uncaring about his or her cases as they are with their website.